ElSrJuez/SimVarLights/README.md

 # SimVarLights
-Have your Simulator State Machine to your Lighted Devices
+Have your Simulator State Machine to your Lighted Devices (a Python Project)